READY-POOL/Cardono-stake-pool/README.md

 <br>
 <br>

-#              How to Delegate with Ready Cardano Stake Pool:
+#              How to Delegate with READY Cardano Stake Pool:
 <br>